 The Bible has been copied and translated hundreds if not thousands of times down to our day, and it’s true that errors have obviously crept in (and we can prove they have).
-Also, some people have maliciously changed certain texts.
+Also, some people have maliciously changed certain texts (which we’ve fixed).

 However, these changes are probably less than 1% of the Bible text.
 Also, we have literally thousands of manuscripts to compare.
 They equip us to correct mistakes and deliberate changes.

 Let’s use an example.
 Let’s say we have four manuscripts for an ancient cookie recipe, but all four have errors:

 - Manuscript #1: You need flo##, cocoa powder, and sugar.

 - Manuscript #2: You need flour, cocoa power, and ####.

 - Manuscript #3: You need flour, cocoa #####, and sugar.

 - Manuscript #4: We need flour, and cocoa powder, sugar.

 Can you reconstruct the original text?
 Of course you can!
 Now imagine that instead of four copies, you have dozens, from numerous geographical locations, and in multiple languages.
 In addition, you have other texts that quote the recipe, and yet other texts that discuss what the cookies taste like.
 That makes it even easier to reconstruct the text!

 Now imagine that there’s a 5th manuscript, but historians tell you that it was copied by a group of health fanatics.
 It reads: